RubiconDeFi/rubi-bots/executionClients/marketMaking/README.md

 - strategy_name: The name of the market making strategy (e.g., riskminimized, targetvenueoutbid).
 - asset_address: The address of the asset token.
 - quote_address: The address of the quote token.
-- liquidity_allocation: The liquidity allocation for the strategy, out of an arbitrary total of 1000.
+- liquidity_allocation: The liquidity allocation for the strategy, formatted as two comma-separated values (e.g., 500,500), representing the allocation for asset and quote respectively, out of an arbitrary total of 1000.
 - strategy_argument: Additional argument specific to the strategy (e.g., premium for riskminimized, improvement for targetvenueoutbid).
 These parameters are then parsed and passed to the corresponding market making bot instances.

 Liquidity Allocation
-The liquidity_allocation parameter is an arbitrary value out of 1000 that determines the proportion of total liquidity the strategy will use.
+The liquidity_allocation parameter is an arbitrary value out of 1000 for each asset and quote, which determines the proportion of total liquidity the strategy will use.
 This allows you to allocate different amounts of liquidity to different strategies, enabling the bot to manage multiple strategies with different risk profiles concurrently.

+When specifying the liquidity_allocation, you provide two comma-separated values representing the allocation for the asset and quote tokens respectively.
+For example, "500,500" represents an equal allocation of liquidity for both asset and quote tokens.

+The liquidity allocation enables you to manage different strategies and tokens in parallel, sharing liquidity between them.
+By adjusting the allocation values, you can balance the available liquidity across multiple strategies, ensuring optimal performance and risk management for your market making activities.